Next-Search/CurrentSearchLandscape/README.md

 The search landscape is not unitary and straightforward.
 That is, one is often not comparing apples to apples when looking at different search engines.
 For example:

-* Some search engines have a tremendous user base and pose a signficant challenger to any new search entrant while other search engines are quite small and unknown.
+* Some search engines have a tremendous user base and pose a signficant challenge to any new search entrant while other search engines are quite small and unknown.
 * Some search engines handle what are considered to be the three core aspects of web search: \(1\) a crawler \(that finds and indexes sites\), \(2\) the index \(which contains indexed sites, assigned rankings, relationships, etc.\) and \(3\) the search interface \(the website through which a user makes a search query\).
 * Other search engines only implement some of the three outlined above.
 This usually occurs when a search engine provides a unique interface but behind the scenes is drawing on the index of another engine.
 [Mojeek's Search Engine Map](https://www.searchenginemap.com/) provides a helpful visualization of the various search engines and how they relate to one another.
 * Among these search engines pulling from other engines' indexes there are some that essentially provide the results almost exactly as provided to them and others who run their own algorithms on top of the base index to improve the results further.
-* Some search engines are "meta" - that is they query against multiple other search engines, sometimes combining the results to determine their own unique ranking.
+* Some search engines are "meta" - that is they query against multiple search engines, sometimes combining the results to determine their own unique ranking.
 * And technically, there are many search engines outside of web search - there are local site searches \(e.g., searching for articles on Wikipedia\), vertical search sites \(that cover a limited number of topics\), and so on.
 * Finally, there are search directories which may cover all topics but where the results are usually limited and often human curated.